 Includes: Drill + 1.5Ah Battery + Charger + Case

-This Bosch cordless drill is perfect for DIY.
-It effectively matches the excellent Black & Decker specification (above) and comes with two batteries.
-The batteries fit a variety of Bosch consumer devices & this may well be the extra or bonus reason to choose the Bosch PSB1800 Li-2.
+This Bosch cordless drill is perfect for most jobs around the home.
+It effectively matches the excellent Black & Decker specification (above) but comes with two batteries.
+The batteries fit a variety of Bosch consumer devices.
+This is a big benefit and a definite reason to choose the Bosch PSB1800 Li-2.

 Bosch Cordless DIY Drill with Two Batteries & Charger